String topology of finite groups of Lie type: Proof of Theorem and results in the polynomial case

-\begin{rem} In the situation of Theorem~\ref{thm:polycollapse}, the Serre spectral sequence of the fibre sequence $G \xto{i} BG^{h^\sigma} \to BG$ collapses at the $E_2$ page: the surjectivity of $i^\ast$ guarantees that there can be no differentials originating on the $E_r^{0,*}$ line, whence there cannot be any nonzero differentials at all by multiplicativity. \end{rem}
+The Serre spectral sequence of the fibre sequence $G \xto{i} BG^{h\sigma} \to BG$ collapses at the $E_2$ page, as surjectivity of $i^\ast$ guarantees that there can be no differentials originating on the $E_r^{0,*}$ line, and hence there cannot be any nonzero differentials at all by multiplicativity. \end{proof}